-On Wednesday, Her Majesty Queen Margrethe II of Denmark attended a series of events during her visit to the military camp of the Royal Danish Lifeguard in Copenhagen this week for a special tradition.
-Her Majesty started her visit by attending an impressive military parade by several regiments from the Royal Lifeguard.
+Queen Margrethe II of Denmark has visited the military camp of the Royal Danish Lifeguard in Copenhagen this week for a special tradition.
+Her Majesty started her visit, on November 18th 2020, by attending an impressive military parade by several regiments from the Royal Lifeguard.
 The parade was completed with fewer people present than usual due to the situation with coronavirus.

 The Royal Life Guards are an infantry regiment of the Danish Army, founded in 1658 by King Frederik III.
 The primary task is to provide a number of soldiers from the Guard Company to serve as a guard unit to the Danish monarchy.